-With Spring in the air, the timing is right to review the basics of high performance boat operation to ensure you and your passengers have a safe and enjoyable Summer on the water.
+With Winter in full swing, now is the time to review the basics of high-performance boat operation to ensure you and your passengers have safe experiences out on the water.
 We include a Guide to Hi-Performance Boat Operation with every engine we ship.
-We encourage new and current owners to review the book and then get some in-boat driving lessons from your local high performance dealer.
-Those who do not have a qualified driving instructor in their area may want to consider Tres Martin’s Performance Boat School.
+We encourage new and current owners to review the book and then take in-boat driving lessons from your local high-performance dealer or boat builder.

-Our operation guide is packed with general performance boating information including a list of descriptive terms relating to propellers, hull types and overall boat performance.
-Let’s first review the various performance boat hull configurations.
+Our operation guide is packed with general performance boating information, including propellers, hull types and overall boat performance.
+Let’s first review the various performance-boat hull configurations.

 The traditional vee-bottom is the most common hull design.
 It offers good speed and a softer ride, especially in rough water.
-The softness of the ride depends on the angle of the “V”, called deadrise, radius of the keel line and the use of strakes.
+The softness of the ride depends on the angle of the “V” (called deadrise), radius of the keel line and the use of strakes.

 The submerged sponsons make the boat turn as if it were on rails.
-It is common for drivers to experience 4-1/2 to 5Gs as they enter a turn at 120 and come out at 90+ mph.
-Obviously, only experienced racers should be considering this type of hull.
+It is common for drivers to experience 4.5 to 5Gs as they enter a turn at 120 mph and come out at 90+ mph.
+Obviously, only experienced racers should consider this type of hull.

 I like to refer to catamarans (or cats as they are often called) as tunnel boats on steroids.
 The design principal is similar.
 The boat rides on two sponsons or hulls separated by a tunnel.
 Air entering the tunnel generates lift as speed increases.
 The wetted surfaces and hull drag are reduced, for enhanced speed and ride quality.
 This design is not for the novice operator.

-In Hi-Performance Boat Operation – Part 2: Rigging Fit & Function, I will review the important things to consider when preparing your new Mercury Racing outboard or sterndrive powered boat for the upcoming season.
+In Hi-Performance Boat Operation – Part 2: Rigging Fit & Function, I will review the important things to consider when preparing your new Mercury Racing outboard – or sterndrive-powered boat for the upcoming season.